 Overall a nicely done package.
 Easy to drink, won’t leak like a straw and pouch system, resealable, and quickly chilled.
 Another plus is no glass so you could take it poolside or carry a lot of them without the weight and hazard of glass.

 Other: The other Last Shot Distillery products that we have reviewed previously are;

 The Last Shot Bourbon is reviewed in the following links: the first release from 5 gallons at about 3 months, then three times as big at 15 gallons and aged for three as long at 12 months, Last Shot Bourbon Batch 14 – a 2 Year -old bourbon whiskey aged in a new charred oak 30-gallon barrels, and the newest version ( so far) is the 3-Year-Old 30-gallon barrel bourbon

 Chris is very careful to bottle a spirit when it is at its peak and not sticking to a particular age just for bragging rights or public perception.
 Made in small – about 100 gallon stills, they concentrate on small batch and quality.

 Their current line up of white spirits includes a nicely flavorful vodka, a 100% corn unaged white whiskey, a dry white maple distillate, a sweet maple distillate, and an unaged white whiskey called Lightning Whiskey using a bourbon mash bill and named after a famous class/type sailboat that was made on the property, a gin, and a couple of excellent cream liqueurs called Chocolate Creme Brulee, and Orange Cream Lightning Liqueur respectively.

-Final Thoughts: An extremely easy to drink and well-balanced Ready to Drink cocktail that is not overly sweet or agressively spiced.
+Final Thoughts: An extremely easy to drink and well-balanced Ready To Drink cocktail that is not overly sweet or aggressively spiced.